-The majority of the prior work on automatic analysis of cry has focused on diagnosis of clinical conditions in infants such as severe hearing loss [8] [9].
-There are important differences between this prior work and the work presented here.
+Of the previous work on automatic analysis of cries, the majority has focused on the infant cry with the aim of early diagnosis of various developmental disorders such as severe hearing loss [8] [9].
+There are important difference between this prior work and the work presented here.
 In clinical settings one can typically assume pristine, noise-free conditions, and the focus is on learning to detect subtle difference between cries that may be used for diagnostic purposes (e.g., to identify babies with severe hearing loss) [8].
-In contrast, here we focus on developing perceptual primitives for social robots that need to operate in the noisy and unpredictable conditions of daily life.
+In contrast, here we focus on developing perceptual primitives for social robot that need to operate in the noisy and unpredictable conditions of daily life.
 As such the focus is on robustness, i.e., spotting crying episodes in very noisy and unpredictable environments.